thatging3rkid/AutoConvertServer/README.md

 # Important

-VLC must be set to **not** repeat mode for this to work, if not it goes into an infinite loop.
+VLC must be set to **not** repeat mode for this to work, if not, VLC infinitely converts the same file.
 I am looking into a solution.